metaplex-foundation/js-react-native/README.md

     const metaplex = new Metaplex(environment, ownerPublicKey);
     ```

+   Once the Metaplex class is created, you can use the methods present in [`Metaplex.js`](./Metaplex.js) file

 4. **Run the react native app**

    - Open the `android` folder in android studio and build the app.